The ELISA Ambassador Program is created to bring together a group of technical leaders to collectively

 TSC Chair and Systems and Automotive WG Chair

-Philipp Ahmann is a technical business development manager at Robert Bosch GmbH with focus on Open Source activities.
+Philipp Ahmann is a Sr. OSS Community Manager, at ETAS GmbH (BOSCH) with focus on Open Source activities.
 He represents the ELISA project of the Linux Foundation as an ambassador and TSC member.

 He has more than 10 years of experience in the field of Linux automotive SW base platforms working as engineer, team leader for all test activities and as project manager.
 All of these projects utilized complex multi-core chipsets.